 What is Batten disease?

-Batten disease is a rare, fatal, inherited disorder of the nervous system that usually begins in childhood.
+Batten disease is a rare, fatal, inherited disorder of the nervous system that typically begins in childhood.
 The first symptom is usually progressive vision loss in previously healthy children followed by personality changes, behavioral problems and slow learning.
 Seizures commonly appear within 2-4 years of vision loss.
 However, seizures and psychosis can appear at any time during the course of disease.
-Progressive loss of motor functions (movement and speech) start with clumsiness, stumbling and Parkinson-like symptoms; eventually, those affected become wheelchair-bound, are bedridden, and die prematurely.
-12,18
+Progressive loss of motor functions (movement and speech) start with clumsiness, stumbling and Parkinson-like symptoms; eventually, those affected become wheelchair-bound, are bedridden, and die prematurely.1,2

 Juvenile Batten disease

 The first noticeable sign of juvenile Batten disease is often loss of vision, which begins between the ages of 5 and 10 years in previously healthy children and tends to worsen rapidly.6 Other early signs are more subtle and include personality changes, behavioral problems, and slowed learning.1,15 Recurrent seizures typically begin around age 9 and motor problems appear in the early to late teenage years.2 At first, children may stumble or shuffle, followed by Parkinson-like symptoms followed by a complete decline in mobility.3,24 Disrupted sleep and psychiatric conditions may appear at any time during the course of the disease.14,16 Some affected teenagers and young adults have cardiac problems that require pacemakers.12,21 Eventually, young adults become blind, bedridden, and physically and mentally incapacitated, requiring 24-hour care until premature death in their early twenties to thirties.1,4,17

 For more on understanding the CLN3 gene, whose mutations are responsible for juvenile Batten disease, click here.

 For more on diagnosing juvenile Batten disease click here.